orientechnologies/orientdb/README.md

 OrientDB has been designed to be very fast.
 It inherits the best features and concepts from Object Databases, Graph DBMS and modern [NoSQL](http://en.wikipedia.org/wiki/NoSQL) engines.
 Furthermore it uses its own **MVRB-Tree** algorithm as a mix of [Red-Black Tree](http://en.wikipedia.org/wiki/Red-black_tree) and [B+Tree](http://en.wikipedia.org/wiki/B%2Btree).
 MVRB-Tree consumes about half memory of the [Red-Black Tree](http://en.wikipedia.org/wiki/Red-black_tree) implementation maintaining the original speed while it balances the tree on insertion/update.
 Furthermore the MVRB-Tree allows fast retrieving and storing of nodes in persistent way.
 Download the Benchmark PDF <a href="https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0b2t5b3RlY2hzdXp1bXVyYWxhYmVuZ3xneDoyMGRiOGFlM2Y2OGY5Mzhj">XGDBench: A Benchmarking Platform for Graph Stores in Exascale Clouds</a> by <a href="http://www.cs.titech.ac.jp/cs-home-e.html">Tokyo Institute of Technology</a> and <a href="http://www.research.ibm.com/labs/tokyo/">IBM Research</a>.

-## Why yet another NoSQL?

-It all began on 2009 when [Luca Garulli](https://github.com/orientechnologies/orientdb/wiki/Team) was searching for super fast and flexible storage for an ambitious project.
-After having tried different RDBMSs he worked on the available NoSQL products.
-Not one had all the features he needed.
-So in a weekend he got the challenge to see if the "old" low-level storage algorithms of Orient ODBMS, an Object Database Luca created in 1999 written in C++, could be reused in Java to develop a brand new graph-document DBMS.
-It worked!
-And this is the reason OrientDB exists today.

-## But wasn't OrientDB an ODBMS?

-Orient ODBMS was the very first version of the Orient engine developed in C++ in 1998.
-Today OrientDB has been totally rewritten in Java in the form of a Document database but with the previous main goal: performance.
-However, now you can find the [https://github.com/orientechnologies/orientdb/wiki/Object-Database], but it's a wrapper built on top of the [Document Database](https://github.com/orientechnologies/orientdb/wiki/Document-Database).
-It maps transparently OrientDB document records to POJOs.

 ## How does it compare with other products?

 Take a look at [GraphDB comparison](https://github.com/orientechnologies/orientdb/wiki/GraphDB-Comparison) and [DocumentDB comparison](https://github.com/orientechnologies/orientdb/wiki/DocumentDB-Comparison).